 There are no restrictions around travelling to or from regional or rural NSW or other areas of NSW.

 However, NSW Health currently recommends delaying non-essential travel within NSW, especially between Greater Sydney and regional and rural areas.

 Yes.
-Clubs can hold presentations and award ceremonies etc., in line with clubhouse guidelines.
-The maximum capacity for each venue is one person for every 2 square metres inddors and 2 square metres outdoors.
+Clubs can hold presentations and award ceremonies etc. in line with clubhouse guidelines.
+The maximum capacity for each venue is one person for every 2 square metres indoors and 2 square metres outdoors.

 Clubs should consider taking a pro-active stance on minimising the risk of community transmitted COVID-19, and therefore question the need to have presentations.